jaenfigueroa/eCommerce/README.md

 - A user should not be able to mark the quantity as a negative number.
 - If the quantity goes down to 0, the user will have the option to delete or remove the product from their cart entirely.
 - Tax is based on the state of Tennessee sales tax: 0.0975
+- After the user refreshes the page, they should still have the dishes added to their cart.

 ## 🚀 Challenge finished